 You'll still save money, still be in charge, and have the advantage of having an experienced person to help you make decisions and more importantly, have a good chance at getting your construction loan...and have your own track record for the next house.

-Credit Unions are more receptive than banks to the concept of an owner acting as their own General Contractor.
+Credit Unions are often more receptive than banks to the concept of an owner acting as their own General Contractor.

 Custom home builders usually have their experience, financial strength, and track records established with one or more construction lenders.
 If you are going to have a home builder build or remodel your new home, be sure that factor is considered when deciding on which builder to use.